LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/Article.md

 I am demonstrating with RTSDK Java 2.2.2.L1 (EMA Java 3.8.2.0) and RTSDK C# 2.2.2.L1 (EMA C# 3.3.3.0).

-## RMTES Recap: What is RMTES?
+## RMTES Recap: What is RMTES data?

-There are some fields on the data dictionary (*RDMFieldDictionary*) that use the **RMTES_String** data type.
+Let me start by giving you a recap on what the RMTES data is.There are some fields on the data dictionary (*RDMFieldDictionary*) that use the **RMTES_String** data type.
 This data type is designed to use with local language (non-ASCII text) such as Chinese, Korean, Thai, etc.

 Example RMTES_String field: